the-turing-way/the-turing-way/book/content/reproducible_environments/02/package-management.md

 ### What does Conda do?

 Conda allows users to create any number of environments which are entirely separate, and to quickly and easily change between them.
-For example, say a researcher has a project: Project One, which has its own environment defined by Conda which is a set of packages and versions of those packages:
+For example, say a researcher has a project: Project One, which has its own environment defined by Conda which is made up of a set of packages and versions of those packages:

 | Package name | Version |
 | ------------ | ------- |